lzh1990214/E-Commerce-Back-End/README.md

 ## Usage <a id="Usage"></a>
 1. Opening an external ternimal from the repository
-2. Create the schema by running the code in `schema.sql` MySQL Workbench
+2. Create the schema by running the code `schema.sql` in MySQL Workbench
 2. Seed the MySQL database with command `npm run seed`
-3. Start the server with command: `node server`
+3. Start the server with command: `npm start`

 ## Contributing <a id="Contributing"></a>